dd9jn/rfc4880bis/crypto-refresh.md

 - Compressed data, which makes up the remainder of the packet.

-A Compressed Data Packet's body contains an block that compresses some set of packets.
+A Compressed Data Packet's body contains a block that compresses some set of packets.
 See {{packet-composition}} for details on how messages are formed.

 ZIP-compressed packets are compressed with raw {{RFC1951}} DEFLATE blocks.